danielrzhang/battleship-ai-simulator/README.md

 This is an AI vs. AI battleship project that I created in ICS2O (Grade 10 Computer Science) using Python 3 and PyGame.
 It took a few weeks to develop, and this program implements the popular strategy game, Battleship, except this is an AI that plays it.

 # How to Play
 For instructions on how to play, click [here](https://en.wikipedia.org/wiki/Battleship_(game)).
 This was meant to be played against another Python AI with a similar layout.
-The grids are displayed using GUI, and the messages of guessing coordinates and hitting or missing are displayed on the console.
+The grids are displayed using Pygame GUI, and the messages of guessing coordinates and hitting or missing are displayed on the console.

 Let’s assume that my AI is called A and the opponent AI is called B. The game begins when both AIs ask if A or B goes first (asking USER or OPPONENT).
 A and B take turns guessing where their opponent’s ships are, and stating whether the guess is a HIT or a MISS.
 You win if you sink all 5 of the opponent’s ships before they sink all of yours.
 An exemplar scenario for playing the game is shown below: